moggiex/NRF24L01-PA-LNA-Testing-Scripts/README.md

 This is the top view of the pins, so make sure you get them the right way around :)

 Connect your pins as detailed below, noting this is for Arduino Pro Mini's.
-If you're using a different board quickly google the board name and "pin out" to make sure you you get the right pins for CE & CSN.
+If you're using a different board quickly google the board name and "pin out" to make sure you you get the right pins for SCK, MOSI & MSIO (I believe they are different on a MEGA).

 1. Pin 1 - Ground to Ground
 2. Pin 2 - VCC to your 3.3V supply
-3. Pin 3 - CE or somtimes called SS to pin 9
+3. Pin 3 - CE (somtimes called SS) to pin 9
 4. Pin 4 - CSN to pin 10
 5. Pin 5 - SCK to pin 13
 6. Pin 6 - MOSI to pin 11